Why You Keep Going Back to Being Hard on Yourself

 It probably started that way for a reason at some point.

-Holding yourself to an impossible standard kept you connected to people who mattered.
+Holding yourself to an impossible standard kept you connected.

 It kept you out of trouble.